 We have swatches for all fabric finishes, so if you click here, you can have a look at all the colours we have available.

 Another really popular fabric that we have is the silk.
 Our silk ties are in the twill weave, and you can spot this by the diagonal weave (or stripe) that is formed across the tie.
 Silk ties are generally that little bit more expensive because of how they are made.

 Another little technical fact for you about the silk, is around the process of making the ties.
 The reason that the silks can look like many different shades in different lights is because inside the silk itself is a triangular prism like structure.
 Because of this structure the silk is able to absorb lights from different angles, and therefore reflect different tones.
 Pretty cool huh?

-So that’s a little bit around the satin, silks and shantung fabrics that we have, and hopefully it’s answered any of the questions to go with them.
+So that’s a little bit around the satin, silks, pattern, crepe and shantung fabrics that we have, and hopefully it’s answered any of the questions to go with them.
 If you do have anymore questions though, just give us a call or drop us an email and we’d be happy to help!

 Looking for the perfect colour to fit in with your scheme?
 Try out our colour matching service!